mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 layout of its first 20 bytes with the PLUS Basic Header, except the Extended Header bit (0x01 on byte 11) is set.
 As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.
-The Extended Header has 1-byte, 2-byte, 4-byte, and variable-length variants, and three to four additional fields:
+The Extended Header has a 1-byte type field, a 6-bit length field, a 2-bit Integrity indicator, and variable-length value field for the Path Communication Function (PCF):

-- C codepoint (PCF class): a two-bit value defining the class of the PCF value, and therefore its treatment at middleboxes and endpoints.
-It has the following values:
+- PCF Type: a 1-byte value defining the type and semantics of the PCF value.
+Types 0x00 and 0x11 are special and further explained below.

+- PCF Length: a 6-bit field indicating the length of the variable length value field.

-    - 00: sender to path signal: the class, length, type, and content of the PCF value are integrity protected end-to-end.
+- PDF Integrity indication field: a 2-bit field indicating how much of the PCF value field is integrity protected:
+  - 00: the PCF field is not integrity protected.
-    - 01: path to receiver signal: the class, length, and type of the PCF value are integrity protected end to end, but not the content of the value; for integrity protection purposes, it is assumed to be all zeroes.
+  - 01: the first quarter of the PCF value field is integrity protected.
-    - 10: reserved for a future revision of this specification.
-    - 11: reserved for a future revision of this specification.

-- L codepoint (PCF length): a two-bit value encoding the length of the PCF value.
-It has the following values:
+  - 10: the first half of the PCF value field is integrity protected.
-    - 00: 0 bytes.
-See {{fig-header-pcf0}} for the header layout.
-Zero-length
-      PCFs are used to carry marking information on a packet or flow in the PCF Type field only.
-    - 01: 1 byte.
-See {{fig-header-pcf1}} for the header layout.
-    - 10: 3 bytes.
-See {{fig-header-pcf3}} for the header layout.
-    - 11: Variable length; byte 21 contains the length of the PCF value, 0-255.
+  - 11: the whole PCF field is integrity protected.
-      See {{fig-header-pcfv}}.

-- PCF Type: a 4-bit value defining the type and semantics of the PCF value, scoped to the L and C codepoints (i.e., PCF Type 1 with C=00 and L=00 has a distinct meaning from PCF Type 1 with C=00 and L=01).
-The C, L, and Type fields are expressed as a single byte in the subsections below.
-For example, 0x01 is C=00, L=00, type 1, a zero-length sender-to-path mark; and 0x61 is C=01, L=10, type 1, a 3-byte path-to-receiver signal.

-- PCF Length (only for L=11): a one bit field indicating the length of the variable length value field.

-- PCF Value (not for L=00): a 1-byte, 3-byte, or variable-length field, according to the value of the L codepoint, containing a value of the type described in the PCF Type field.
+- PCF Value: variable-length field containing a value of the type described in the PCF Type field.

 ~~~~~~~~~~~~~
   3                   2                   1